Samantha Weeks

 Chesterfield, MI

 I’m a Patient Services Coordinator at James Clinic, a woman-owned concierge healthcare practice with an all-women team.
-I guide hundreds of patients across multiple states through membership enrollment, scheduling, follow-ups, billing, and EMR documentation — making sure every touchpoint of their care journey is seamless, supportive, and personalized.
-I’m the virtual front desk, the problem-solver, and the connector between patients, nurses, and providers, ensuring no detail is missed and every patient feels seen and understood.
+I guide hundreds of patients across multiple states through membership enrollment, scheduling, follow-ups, billing, and EMR documentation — making every touchpoint of their care journey seamless, supportive, and personalized.
+I’m the virtual front desk, the problem-solver, and the connector between patients, nurses, and providers, ensuring no detail is missed and every patient feels truly seen and understood.

-I’m also a children’s book author, creating stories that spark curiosity, resilience, and empathy in young readers.
+I’m also a children’s book author, crafting stories that spark curiosity, resilience, and empathy in young readers.
 Every day, I combine creativity, people-first leadership, and operational expertise to make an impact — showing that empathy, skill, and determination are powerful tools for success.
 My journey reflects perseverance, growth, and a commitment to thriving in every challenge I take on, proving that women can lead, innovate, and elevate any space they step into.

 • SalesRx Training for Associates and Intermediate Management